 Summer Undergraduate Cancer Research Program

-Details on the Summer 2017 program are coming soon.
-The program will start somewhere around May 31 and continue until about August 9.
-Fellows are required to prepare an abstract and present the results of their summer research project at a research symposium held on the last day of the experience.
+The next summer program will start on May 22 and continue for 10 weeks.
+Fellows are required to prepare an abstract and present the results of their summer research project at a research symposium held on the last day of the experience, August 1st, 2017.

 Submit the following information to the address below: